KieranWebDev/FEMentors-eLearningLandingPage/README-template.md

 ### Useful resources

+- Kevin Powells youtube videos on the picture element and srcsets were very useful for this challenge.
+- [The HTML picture element explained [ Images on the web part 3 ]](https://www.youtube.com/watch?v=Rik3gHT24AM&t=801s) - This helped me with the CSS on the main image.

-- [Get rid of that small space under your images](https://www.youtube.com/watch?v=plOl7TNc89A&t=244s) - This helped me with the CSS on the main image.
+- [srcset and sizes attributes - [ images on the web | part one ]](https://www.youtube.com/watch?v=2QYpkrX2N48&t=7s) - This helped me with the CSS on the main image.

 ## Author